ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 [Back to top](#top)

 Both example apps referred here follow the best practices outlined in RFC 8252 and rely on their implementation in the AppAuth for iOS SDK.
 The RFC is concerned with security issues existing in third-party apps that cannot be trusted by the end-user.
-Addressing these concerns in the iOS environment requires using Universal Links for confirming client identity and persistent cookies for single sign on experience.
+Addressing these concerns in the iOS environment requires using Universal Links for confirming client identity and persistent cookies for single sign-on experience.
 Nevertheless, with the AppAuth SDK, we've demonstrated the most universal approach for implementing OAuth 2.0 authorization flows in native iOS apps.
 The examples can serve as a quick reference for the most basic tasks these types of applications may perform when consuming data from a REST API protected by OAuth 2.0.